Detailed Documentation

 • Improper Motives: Use of prosecutorial authority for personal vendetta

-• Fabricated Evidence: Reliance on evidence provided by disbarred attorney
+• Evidence Manipulation: Reliance on evidence provided by disbarred attorney

 Attorney-Client Privilege Violations